 Myopia is the technical term for what most people call nearsightedness.
 It’s a disorder affecting the eyes that prevents affected people from seeing faraway objects clearly.
-A person with myopia can still see clearly any objects that are up close, but anything far away — text on a sign, people, the television across the room — is blurry and even illegible.
+A person with myopia can still see objects up close clearly, but anything far away — text on a sign, people, the television across the room — is blurry and even illegible.

-In most people with myopia, the cause is simple and is nothing to be alarmed about.
-Typically, the eyeball itself is slightly elongated or otherwise misshapen.
+In most people with myopia typically, the eyeball itself is slightly elongated or more curved.
 As a result, the light received from faraway images doesn’t bend correctly and cannot focus properly.

 The Symptoms of Myopia